AfranioJr/nightwatch/README.md

 <h3>Front-end test automation implementation on Gympass Tribes.</h3>

-This repository aims the test automation of Gympass Webpages.
+This repository aims the test automation of Webpages.

 As soon as test environment is ready to run on CI, all the new information will be updated in here!